Education in Cuba

 University of Havana - Havana, Cuba

-Explore Old Havana, attend seminars, attend seminars at the Center for Psychology and Sociology, visit primary and secondary schools and the historic University of Havana, sit in on classes, and meet your Cuban educational community counterparts.
+Explore Old Havana, attend seminars, visit primary and secondary schools and the historic University of Havana, sit in on classes, and meet your Cuban educational community counterparts.

 Educators earn recertification credits.